 You can find videos of Wendi teaching and preaching on Wendi’s YouTube channel

-- The Book of Judith graphic novel (2020) available at the Missional Wisdom Foundation bookstore or on Amazon
+- The Book of Judith graphic novel (2020) available from Wendi or on Amazon

 - co-author and layout designer of Intern Guidebook and Leadership Companion Guide for Project Transformation, (2019)

-- Finding God in Culture – a series of self-paced instruction/meditation courses with various genres of art offered as part of the Journey catalog.
+- Finding God in Culture – a series of self-paced instruction/meditation courses with various genres of art (on the Canvas online learning platform)

 Sometimes I think we tend to view our spirituality as something external – we pray in hope that someone is listening to us – but we are the ones who need to be listening.
 This is challenging because it doesn’t seem productive.
 We might think sitting in silence is a waste of time, that art is a waste of resources; but this simply isn’t true.
 Humans need to expend time and energy creating and listening.
 How else can we possibly expect to get to know ourselves and what’s inside that wants to come out?
 How can we grow or learn if we are walking around unaware of our hearts and souls?
 Art helps us listen to our soul speak.